 Vacation time can also be used to pursue professional development and furthering educational levels.
 They can take time off to study for exams and complete class projects.
 If they have to travel for educational purposes, they can do so freely.
 It is especially appealing to career changers and the youngest generation of employees who place a great deal of value on learning and flexible schedules over working time.

-Whether your company chooses to introduce an unlimited vacation policy or not is dependent upon your business objectives.
+Whether your company chooses to introduce an unlimited vacation policy or not is dependent on your business objectives.
 But take heed, more companies are offering this employee benefit now, which could lure your employees away to competitors.